About the festival

 Today it gathers renaissance festival participants from almost 10 European countries.

-Koprivnica old town is a silent and mystical witness of past time that hides interesting secrets, ways of life, wars, and trade of the local people.
+Koprivnica’s old town is a silent and mystical witness of past times that hides interesting secrets, ways of life, wars, and trade of the local people.

-The Renaissance Festival is the biggest festival related to the past in this area of Europe and describes events from the 15th and 16th century.
+The Renaissance Festival is the biggest festival related to the past in this area of Europe and describes events from the 15th and 16th centuries.

-1000 originally costumed participants from Croatia, Slovenia, Italy, Hungary, Slovakia, Czech Republic, Austria, Germany, Russia and Poland will make outstanding performances.
+One thousand originally costumed participants from Croatia, Slovenia, Italy, Hungary, Slovakia, Czech Republic, Austria, Germany and Poland will perform.